nandomp/CleaningData/CodeBook.md

 2. **Extract mean and standard deviation for each measurement**: Keep only the values of estimated mean and standard deviation .

 3. **Uses descriptive activity names to name the activities in the data set**: A new column is added to intermediate data set with the activity description.
+Changes:

+- 1 = WALKING
+- 2 = WALKING_UPSTAIRS
+- 3 = WALKING_DOWNSTAIRS
+- 4 = SITTING
+- 5 = STANDING
+- 6 = LAYING

-4. **Appropriately labels the data set with descriptive variable names**: Labels given from the original data are changed to get valid/more descriptive R names
+4. **Appropriately labels the data set with descriptive variable names**: Labels given from the original data are changed to get valid/more descriptive R names.
+Changes:

+  - Delete "()"
+  - Change initial "f" by "frequency"
+  - Change initial "t" by "time"
+  - Change "Acc" by "Accelerometer"
+  - Change "Gyro" by "Gyroscope"
+  - Change  "Mag" by "Magnitude"
+  - Change "BodyBody" by "Body"
+  - Change "_" by "."

 5. **Create a tidy data set**: From the intermediate data set is created a final tidy data set where numeric variables are averaged for each activity and each subject.